IgorShadurin/clickcaster/README.md

-# Warpcast Frames Traffic Exchange
+# ClickCaster

+ClickCaster is a traffic exchange and analytics service for Frames in Farcaster.

 Warpcast is a social network on Optimism with support for Solana wallets and more than 200k users.